 7. You realize that the work of raising kids increases exponentially with each child.

-Two kids double the work.
-Three kids quadruple it.
+You know what they say, “one is one, and two is twenty.”
+Well, if two kids double the work, then three kids quadruple it.
 Same goes for noise.
 You constantly question how people with more than three kids even survive.

 8. You give up on sleep altogether.

 That whole sleeping through the night idea seems awfully cute by the time your third baby rolls around.
 Sure, babies sleep through the night eventually.
 Then they become toddlers with bad dreams.
 Then they become school-aged kids who get freaked out by a horror movie commercial.
 Then they become tweens who feel the need to have deep, heart-to-heart talks at all hours of the night.
 By your third, you know that sleep as a parent alternates between awesome and sucky for years.

 9. You constantly wonder where your money went.

 Starting a college fund for your first kid feels like a natural and totally doable investment.
 Second kid gets a little stretchy.
 Third kid will have to get a full-ride scholarship.
 With three kids, extracurricular activities become an enormous financial burden.
 Your grocery bill creeps up until it’s as much as your mortgage.
 Just wait ’til all three kids need orthodontia.
 So long, vacations!

 10. Flying as a family becomes totally cost prohibitive.

 Speaking of finances and vacations, airplane tickets for five people is a joke.
 Even a cheap $300 flight suddenly becomes $1500.
 Road trip it is!

 11. Hotel rooms become an issue.